Remo Freuler facts for kids

 International career

-Freuler came through the youth setup in Switzerland before being called up to the senior squad for the first time during Switzerland's 2018 World Cup qualifying campaign.
-He was included in the Switzerland national team 23-man squad for the 2018 World Cup.
+Freuler came through the youth setup in Switzerland before being called up to the senior squad for the first time during Switzerland's 2018 FIFA World Cup qualifying campaign.
+He made his debut for the Nati as an 84th-minute substitute for Haris Seferovic in a 1–0 win over Latvia on 25 March 2017.

-In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished 4th.
+In May 2019, he played in the 2019 UEFA Nations League Finals, where his team finished fourth.

-Freuler was named in the 26-man Swiss squad for the postponed UEFA Euro 2020.
+Freuler was named in the 26-man Swiss squad for the postponed UEFA Euro 2020, where he started all five matches for the Nati.
 On 2 July 2021, in the quarter-final against Spain, he contributed the assist for Xherdan Shaqiri's equalizing goal, but was later sent off in the 77th minute following a decision many pundits thought was too harsh.
 The match ended 1–1 and went to a penalty shoot-out, in which Spain progressed to the semi-finals.

 Style of play